Analogue Gravity: Catalogue of Models

 and then

 This case corresponds to an $N$-metric theory, where up to an unspecified conformal factor $g^{\mu\nu}_A \propto \bar f^{\mu\nu}_A$.
-This is the natural generalization of the two metric situation in bi-axial crystals.
+This is the natural generalization of the two-metric situation in bi-axial crystals.

-\item If $f^{\mu\nu}{}_{AB}$ is completely general, satisfying no special algebraic condition, then $Q(x,k)$ does not factorize and is in general a polynomial of degree $2N$ in the wave vector $k_\mu$.
+\item If $f^{\mu\nu}{}_{AB}$ is completely general, satisfying no special algebraic condition, then $Q(x,k)$ does not factorise and is, in general, a polynomial of degree $2N$ in the wave vector $k_\mu$.
 This is the natural generalization of the situation in bi-axial crystals.
-(And for any deeper analysis of this situation one will almost certainly need to adopt pseudo-Finsler techniques~\cite{EDM}.)
+(And for any deeper analysis of this situation one will almost certainly need to adopt pseudo-Finsler techniques \citep{EDM}.
+But note some of the negative results obtained in \citet{Skakala:2008kf, Skakala:2008jp, Skakala:2010hw}.)

 \end{itemize}